How To Recognize and Treat Parasitic Infections

 Natural Treatment Options

 There are plenty of natural remedies or defenses against parasitic infections, many of which have fewer or less severe risk factors than traditional treatments.
+These options also provide a more whole-person approach to healing from parasites and any effects they may have had on your body.

 1. Dietary Changes